mrvnsyh/smart-trash-iot/README.md

 - Once the system is powered on, the data will start being transmitted to the ThingsBoard dashboard.
 - Monitor the bin status, trash levels, and other sensor data remotely.

-**License**
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-**Acknowledgments**
-Arduino
-ThingsBoard
-Open-source libraries and contributors